akankshya107/evaluation_interface/guideline_summary_evaluation.md

 #### Task Description
 In this task, you will be presented with a short story, along with a summary of the story.
 Please read both the story and the summary carefully.
 We will first ask you to assess whether the summary is consistent with the story.
-Once you have made this judgment, we will show you an AI-detected inconsistency between the story and the summary, which **may or may not be correct**.
-The AI system will also provide an argument for and against the inconsistency.
-You will be asked to judge whether the AI-generated inconsistency and explanations are plausible.
-Finally, you will have a chance to change your answer to the fist question if one of the AI-arguments has persuaded you differently.
-Make sure to complete all three questions in order and hit "Submit" to record your answers.
+There will be a followup question where we will ask you to provide some details and elaborate on why you selected a particular answer.
+Make sure to submit to record your answers.

 **Warning:** Some of the stories may contain content that readers could find offensive, disturbing, or otherwise unsettling.
 If you do not feel comfortable with this, please feel free to decline the task.